Beam Behaviour: Moment Capacity of a Beam

 Before discussing the moment capacity calculation, let us review the behavior of a reinforced concrete simple beam as the load on the beam increases from zero to the magnitude that would cause failure.
-The beam will be subjected to downward loading, which will cause positive moment in the beam.
-Steel reinforcing is located near the bottom of the beam, which is the tension side.
+The beam will be subjected to downward loading, which will cause a positive moment in the beam.
+The steel reinforcing is located near the bottom of the beam, which is the tension side.
 Here we may select three major behavior modes of beam:

 1. Flexural behavior at very small load

 Assuming that the concrete is not cracked and steel will resist the tension.
 Also concrete at the top will resist the compression.
 The stress distribution will be linear: